kilam8900/Custom-Kernel-SM-A325F/Documentation/networking/msg_zerocopy.rst

 	ret = send(fd, buf, sizeof(buf), MSG_ZEROCOPY);

 A zerocopy failure will return -1 with errno ENOBUFS.
-This happens if the socket exceeds its optmem limit or the user exceeds their ulimit on locked pages.
+This happens if the socket option was not set, the socket exceeds its optmem limit or the user exceeds its ulimit on locked pages.

 Mixing copy avoidance and copying